 10-04-2019: My abstract for an oral contribution at the MQM2019 meeting (Heidelberg, Germany) later this year has been accepted.
 I intend to talk about recent enhancements of the MBE-FCI method and its application to increasingly larger system sizes.

-27-03-2019: I am pleased to announce that my proposal for the 18th PRACE Project Access Call has been awarded a total of 26.4M core-hours on the MARCONI system @ Cineca, Bologna.
+27-03-2019: I am pleased to announce that my proposal for the 18th PRACE Project Access Call has been awarded a total of 26.4M core-hours on the MARCONI system @ Cineca, Bologna, Italy.
 The project will be concerned with the application of our MBE-FCI method to the field of computational thermochemistry and the allocation will run for the next year.

 11-02-2019: After 2.5 fruitful and truly enjoyable years in Mainz, I am relocating to Bristol, UK to start a new leg of postdoctoral research by 01-03-2019, this time generously funded by the Independent Research Fund Denmark.
 My new host for the coming 2 years will be Prof. Fred Manby and we will work towards accelerating and enhancing the MBE-FCI method even further in continued close collaboration with Prof. Jürgen Gauss in Mainz.